 If you’ve been homeschooling long enough, you’ve likely come across the term “unschooling.”
 Unschooling is one of those terms that often has the homeschooling community at odds with one another, as if there are only black and white approaches to educating our children.
 Many homeschooling families, chose to educate their kids at home so that they can educate kids outside the box: unschooling is just one way of (as the title reads), raising curious, well-educated kids outside the conventional classroom.

-As a homeschool consultant and evaluator, I have had the pleasure of working with many unschooling families over the years.
 If you have been reading my blog for a while, you know that I am a huge proponent of child-led learning.
 I have a deep respect for successful unschooling families.

 When I came across the book, Unschooled: Raising Curious, Well-Educated Children Outside the Conventional Classroom by Kerry McDonald, I knew I had to have it.
 From the book: Written by a mother of four unschooled children, this timely new book explores the wide spectrum of unschooling options that focus on children’s natural curiosities and self-educative capacities.
 As schooling becomes increasingly standardized and test-driven, many have been challenged to rethink and redefine the old school model.
 McDonald shares their stories, from disillusioned parents to entrepreneurs and former educators.
 Weaving together thorough research and personal parenting narratives, Unschooledspotlights how a diverse group of individuals and organizations have come to reshape the education system.